kowon86/simple_atm_controller/README.md

-# Implemet a simple ATM contorller.
+# Implemet a simple ATM controller.

 This project aims to implement a simple ATM controller.